Hagb/SaveRep/README.md

 # SaveRep mod for Touhou Hisoutensoku

-This mod is to save replay when in one of the following situations:
+This mod is to save replay in one of the following situations:

-- the user is p1 or p2 in network battle, and:
+- the user is p1 or p2 in network or local battle, and:
     - p1 or p2 presses ESC to end the game, or
     - the game ends before one of the players wins because of desync, or
-    - the connection is lost
+    - the connection is lost, or
+    - the window is closed, or
+    - the game crashes
 - the user is spectating, and:
     - the user presses ESC to stop spectating, or
     - the connection is lost
+    - the window is closed, or
+    - the game crashes

 ## Build
 Requires CMake, git and the VisualStudio compiler (MSVC).